 M&E painting in Fort Collins recently rolled out a paperless documentation system.
 While this saves hundreds of pounds of paper, the more impressive benefit is saved time.

-Off the cuff, M&E Founder Matt Shoup estimates that M&E’s new paperless documentation system saves each team member a couple hours a week.
+Off the cuff, M&E Founder Matt Shoup estimates that M&E’s new paperless documentation system saves each team member a couple of hours a week.
 While the new system was challenging to implement, he expects it to pay for itself many times over.

 “It’s been received really well,” notes Shoup.